 Founded in 1947, the British Columbia Institute of Agrologists (BCIA) is the sole self-governing regulator of registered agrologists in British Columbia.
-Through the application of stringent accreditation, mandatory professional development, and professional conduct standards, including rigorous complaint and discipline procedures, BCIA and its Registrants protect the public interest in the province's agricultural, environmental, and natural resource sectors.
+By applying stringent accreditation procedures, mandatory professional development, and professional conduct standards, including rigorous complaint and discipline procedures, BCIA and its registrants protect the public interest in the province's agricultural, environmental, and natural resource sectors.

 Agrology is a reserved profession in British Columbia.

-The British Columbia Institute of Agrologists (BCIA) is the self-governing regulator of registered agrologists in British Columbia.
-By applying stringent accreditation procedures, mandatory professional development, and conduct standards, including rigorous complaint and discipline procedures, BCIA and its Registrants protect the public interest in the province's agricultural, environmental, and natural resource sectors.
+Founded in 1947, the British Columbia Institute of Agrologists (BCIA) is the sole self-governing regulator of registered agrologists in British Columbia.
+By applying stringent accreditation procedures, mandatory professional development, and professional conduct standards, including rigorous complaint and discipline procedures, BCIA and its registrants protect the public interest in the province's agricultural, environmental, and natural resource sectors.

 BCIA's Vision